Church of St Teresa of Avila, Birkdale: Church interior

 Inside the church are two-bay arcades on the north and south sides of the crossing carried on cylindrical sandstone piers that have capitals carved with foliage.
 The high altar and the reredos in the chancel are carved with angels and with the words "Ecce Panis Angelorum".
 The chapel in the south transept also has an altar, and a reredos that is carved with the figure of Saint Teresa.
 In the nave windows is a scheme of stained glass by Earley and Company depicting English martyrs and saints, and elsewhere there are windows by Hardman.
 The two-manual pipe organ was built by Ainscough of Preston in about 1910.

 Presbytery

 The presbytery is joined to the north side of the church, and has a square plan with a lean-to porch on the south side.
 It is built in brick with a hipped slate roof, and is in two storeys with attics.
 The two-bay west front contains a canted bay window on the right, a three-light mullioned window to the left, and two similar three-light windows in the upper floor.
 On the west and south sides are dormers with hipped roofs and finials, and on the apex of the roof is a cruciform chimney stack.

 Appraisal

 The church and presbytery were designated as a Grade II listed building on 29 July 1999.
 Grade II is the lowest of the three grades of listing and is applied to buildings that are "nationally important and of special interest".

-Present day

-St Teresa's is an active Roman Catholic church.
-Masses are held on Sundays and during the week.